lebrancconvas/GeminaBoy-Prototype/README.md

     - [[Github] smparsons/retroboy: A Game Boy emulator written in Rust.](https://github.com/smparsons/retroboy)
   - **[OCaml](https://en.wikipedia.org/wiki/OCaml)**
     - [[Github] linoscope/CAMLBOY: A Game Boy emulator written in OCaml that runs in your browser.](https://github.com/linoscope/CAMLBOY)

+### AI-based information

+I'm using AI tools to help me for searching on some information to make me clearly understand and have resources to search more for the project references.

+But It's an AI-based so I recommended to recheck and verify the information by yourself to make sure for the correction of the information.

+- [[EN: Text] Game Boy Emulator using TypeScript Research Report.
+(Google Gemini 2.5 Pro's Deep Research)](https://github.com/lebrancconvas/lebranc-gb/blob/master/note/research/Lebranc_GB_Research_Gemini_2_5_pro.pdf)